-- What would you say was the key takeaway from your RBC (the knowledge you acquired, teamwork, problem solving…)?
+What would you say was the key takeaway from your Rookie Boot Camp?

 Nataša: For me, it would be – a realistic representation of what awaits me at work.
 You can’t get this kind of experience when you work as a junior.
 By participating in the RBC, we got the experience of everything that one project includes, but with one invaluable addition – having someone really commit to us to teach us.

 Vladimir: Given that we came without experience, the internship turned out to be excellent for the same reasons as Nataša mentioned.
 Also, in addition to Milica, who was our full-time mentor, we were surrounded by many experienced people, real professionals who were all ready to help us whenever we needed them.